Design Handoff 101: How to handoff designs to developers

 Developers see design handoff as much more than getting the specs, visual files, and assets.
 They also expect documentation that explains design behavior, requirements for the build, and how everything works together for the user.
 That’s a lot of information, but the good news is that developers don’t actually need (or even want) you to walk them through all of this information – they just need to know where to find it easily and be able to understand it all.

 The best way to structure your documentation for developers to consume is to think about it in two buckets: instructions on design behavior and intent, and user flows.
-And rather than trying to stuff all of this information into your design tool, Zeplin solves both documentation needs with Annotations and Flows.
+And rather than trying to stuff all of this information into your design tool, Zeplin solves both documentation needs (and more) with Annotations and Flows.

 Annotations are always visible design instructions that can be pinned directly on a screen to help your team communicate how the design is supposed to behave and why.
 You can add descriptive GIFs/videos, reference product requirements, and even share API endpoints for maximum clarity.
 And as for Flows, it helps you show and gather feedback on complete user journeys in a way that’s cleaner and more straightforward for developers to use and navigate than a design canvas.